chipaltman/Blog/_posts/2018-04-16-i-called-system76.md

 	**A new Kudu with an 8th generation processor should appear Summer 2018, maybe in June.**

 1. Let's say, hypothetically, I bought a computer from System76 and decided to install Arch Linux on it.
-If I find myself completely stumped regarding some problem and the Arch community snubs be because I'm a noob can I call you guys with questions?
+If I find myself completely stumped regarding some problem and the Arch community snubs me because I'm a noob can I call you guys with questions?

 	**Nope.
 If you call us we will make fun of you too.**